 What are the symptoms of coronavirus?

 First of all, coronaviruses are a group of different viruses—and the symptoms of the current newsworthy strain of coronavirus, COVID-19, differ from other coronavirus strains.

 Three symptoms—fever, cough, and shortness of breath—were initially recognized as core signs of COVID-19, but it has become increasingly clear that the signs and symptoms of this illness can be quite diverse.
-The CDC recently expanded the list of symptoms that people need to watch out for to include six additional indicators: chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.
-The agency also clarified that shortness of breath can also mean "difficulty breathing."
+The CDC has revised and expanded the list of symptoms more than once.
+Fever or chills, cough, and shortness of breath or difficulty breathing are still possible indicators.
+Other signs include: fatigue; muscle or body aches; headache; new loss of taste or smell; sore throat; congestion or runny nose; nausea or vomiting; and diarrhea.

 The signs and symptoms of COVID-19 look a lot like the flu.
 Common flu symptoms include fever, cough, sore throat, muscle aches, and headache, says the CDC.

 Fever, cough, and shortness of breath are more common in people hospitalized with COVID-19 than individuals with milder cases of illness, according to updated CDC guidance.
 Complaints of fatigue, headache, and muscle pain are more common among people with milder illness, who don't require hospitalization.
 Symptoms like sore throat and runny nose or nasal congestion may also be present with milder disease.